-The terms membership and subscription are often used interchangeably to describe a business model based on recurring payments.
-People may use the word subscription in reference to what is more accurately described as a membership, and vice versa.
+When you’re start an online business focused on recurring payments, you may encounter strategic guides that use the terms membership and subscription interchangeably.
+Some people will use the word subscription in reference to what is more accurately described as a membership, and vice versa.

 On a basic level, subscriptions provide a certain monthly (or yearly) level of access to content, tools, or services in exchange for a recurring subscription fee.

 For example, think about daily digital news subscriptions or weekly magazines.
 Subscribers stay regularly connected to these resources because they are receiving a constant flow of content.